adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

   proprietary software is more secure by virtue of its closed nature.
 If hackers can't see the code, then it's harder for them to create exploits for it: or so the thinking goes.
 Unfortunately for Windows users, that's just not true.
-Linux on the on the hand has a larger group of developers and testers working on a set of code, this makes it much more likely any flaws will be caught and fixed quickly.
+Linux on the other hand has a larger group of developers and testers working on a set of code, this makes it much more likely any flaws will be caught and fixed quickly.
 This, in other words, is essentially the polar opposite of the "security